Webdoors/Martivia/README.md

 # How it works

-Martivia depends on jquery and has it's main.js file where we have created universal Ajax function called "func" which accepts two optional parameters: a) Function Name; b) Params object.
-Example {key:value};
+Martivia depends on jquery and has it's main.js file where we have created universal Ajax function called "func" which accepts two optional parameters: a) Function Name; b) Parameters object, Example {key:value};

 In this Framework every function or a class is a file that is included through func.php

-Every xhr jquery ajax call is posted to func.php that redirects or includes the file by the function name sent as the first argument of func(a,b) , For example func("login"); sends request to /func/func.php that includes login.php by the logic of {Function Name}.php .
+Every xhr jquery ajax call is posted to func.php that includes the file by the function name sent as the first argument of func(a,b) function , For example func("login"); sends request to /func/func.php that includes login.php by the logic of {Function Name}.php .

+func function in main.js:
 <pre>
 function func(a,b){
     var FD = new FormData();